Whether you plan to stay long-term or just pass through, here are 10 essential places to visit in South Africa.

 South Africa is a heaven to those who love adventure, magnificent landscapes, and diversity in nature.
 Once you have been there, you will always long to return and relive this extraordinary experience.
 It is not an easy task to decide which places are the best to visit, so in order not to get lost in the wild nature of South Africa, be sure to put these on your list.

 Well, the name of this key attraction already suggests it — a flat-topped mountain, overlooking Cape Town.
 Make sure to hike to the top of the mountain.
 The climb is a hard task, but the view from up there is spectacular — all of Cape Town`s radiance can be seen from up there, and the sea breeze will definitely freshen you up.
 For the not-so-adventurous type, there is a cable car to the summit.

 Cape Town: The Cape Peninsula

 If you are an adventurous type of person and you enjoy hiking — The Cape Peninsula is the best place to go.
 Within Table Mountain National Park, you will find the Cape Point and the Cape of Good Hope.
 The unspoiled nature will give you an experience to remember for a lifetime.
 If you visit this area in spring or early summer, you might see Southern Right Whales.
-Whatever time of year you visit, make sure you see the colony of 3,000 African penguins at Boulders Beach.
+Whatever time of year you visit this place in South Africa, make sure you see the colony of 3,000 African penguins at Boulders Beach.